ahuja101992/Eventify/README.md

 * Database: MongoDB (For unstructured data storage like RFID punches), MySQL (For all other data like user details, vendor details, Conference room and speaker details etc.)
 * Hardware: RFID Reader, RFID Tags, Arduino
 * Containerization and Cloud Deployment: Docker, AWS EC2

-# Team Member Responsibilities:

-* Akshit Ahuja - Data Modelling, Lead Generation APIs, LinkedIn API (Tentative- due to privacy policy)
-* Ayushman Mittal - All backend APIs for the application
-* Chaitanya Naik - All frontend related tasks for web application (for Organizers)
-* Naman Agrawal - All frontend related tasks for mobile application (for Attendees), Push Notifications with speaker details ,Dockerization and cloud deployement

 # Design Thinking
 ## Personas